spetrov/ping-sdk-ios/README.md

   </picture>
 </div>

-# PingLogger SDK Updated for a new version gaga
+# PingLogger SDK Updated for a new version update logger

 The PingLogger SDK provides a versatile logging interface and a set of common loggers for the Ping SDKs.